vot-archive/remotestack-player/roadmap.md

 # Roadmap

-## Next features
+## Top TODOs

+* Move "Settings" to its own window
+* Move "Help" to its own window
+* Move "Add" to its own window (+ expose from tray/app icon)
+* Add proper right click interaction
+* Delete cache on exit
+* Persist cache on request (on per-track basis)
 * Multiple playlists + feeds

+## Backlog
+* Allow custom key mapping
 * UI: Improve adding of URLs (modal)
 * Data flow: Default remote sources to audio formats; video on request
 * UI: Custom range inputs
 * UI: Selectable and multi-selectable items in playlist
 * UI: Right click menu on selected playlist items
-* Renderer: New common adapter to support webaudio and webvideo
+* Renderer: New common adapter to support webaudio and webvideo (Replace Wavesurfer)
 * Clean up playlist and resolutions (not all metadata is needed)
 * All UI to be data tag + event driven
-* ffmpeg for export conversions

 ## Known issues
 * Not stopping at the end of the playlist (repeating last track)
-* Video stream not displayed
 * Repeated deletions with icon switch active item
 * Format support is limited
 * Track caching needs a progress meter + lock